linxGnu/go-adder/README.md

 ## RandomCellAdder

+* A `LongAdder` with simple strategy of preallocating atomic cell and select random cell for update.
+* Faster than JDK LongAdder in multi-routine (race) benchmark but much slower in case of single routine (no race).
+* Consume 2KB to store cells, which is often larger than JDK LongAdder which number of cells is dynamic.

 ```
 adder := ga.NewLongAdder(ga.RandomCellAdderType)
 ```

 ## AtomicAdder

+* A `LongAdder` based on atomic variable.
+All routines share this variable.

 ```
 adder := ga.NewLongAdder(ga.AtomicAdderType)
 ```

 ## MutexAdder

+* A `LongAdder` based on mutex.
+All routines share same value and mutex.

 ```
 adder := ga.NewLongAdder(ga.MutexAdderType)